AdaCore/gnatstudio/docs/users_guide/projects.rst

 software).
 In that scenario, most of the attributes (such as source directories and tools) remain the same, but compilation switches differ.
-You could also maintain a completely separate hierarchy of projects, but it's much more efficient to create a new configuration variable and edit the switches for the appropriate scenario (see :ref:`The_Project_Properties_Editor`).
+You could also maintain a completely separate hierarchy of projects, but it is much more efficient to create a new configuration variable and edit the switches for the appropriate scenario (see :ref:`The_Project_Properties_Editor`).

-There's one limitation on what GPS can do with scenario variables: although `gnatmake` and `gprbuild` can use scenario variables whose default value is other than static string (for example, a concatenation or the value of another scenario variable), GPS can't edit such a project graphically, though such projects load correctly.
+There is one limitation on what GPS can do with scenario variables: although `gnatmake` and `gprbuild` can use scenario variables whose default value is other than static string (for example, a concatenation or the value of another scenario variable), GPS cannot edit such a project graphically, though such projects load correctly.

 .. index:: project; creating scenario variables